What Your Difficult, “Negative” Emotions May Be Trying to Tell You

 Multiply the loss that sadness is conveying to you by 100 or 1,000 times and you’ve got grief.
 Grief is letting you know “Hi honey, we are experiencing a tremendous loss right now.
 There is so much loss in my heart, and I need comfort and support– big time– during this time”.

-Tears, the physical and physiological expression of sadness or grief, are the sense of loss wanting to be released in liquid form.
+Tears can be the body’s way of releasing emotion, hurt, overwhelm, tenderness, grief, or loss in liquid form.
 One option we have when we recognize our own tears is to ask ourselves, as we’ve likely been asked by others (directly or indirectly) many times before, “Why am I so sensitive?” and tell ourselves not to cry.
 Another option, and one that I encourage and that becomes more intuitive when you treat your tears as a messenger, is to tell yourself “I see that this is affecting you.
 And I am here with you.
 I’m not going anywhere”.

 In experiencing emotions like anger, sadness, and frustration that may be challenging to be with, it helps to remember that this emotion is not here to overtake you; it is simply here to let you know of something that’s important to you.
-And if you can see your emotions not as an inconvenience, but as a bridge between today and tomorrow guiding you to the things that are important for you to know, you’ll step into an even better tomorrow that you ever could’ve imagined.
+And if you can see your emotions not as an inconvenience, but as a bridge between today and tomorrow guiding you to the things that are important for you to know, you might begin relating to yourself and your life with more understanding, responsiveness, and care over time.

 A great effect of seeing emotions in this way too is that when you do, the responses that you may have been afraid to have as a function of these emotions (e.g., yelling or cursing at someone when angry) go away.
 When you hear the messages that your emotions have to offer you, you don’t get swept up in the consequential behaviors that might happen when you ignore or push them away!